A Trip to Iceland

 Typical Iceland, around the next bend everything changes.
 The red volcanic rocks have turned to fields of vibrant green spongy moss that cover jagged rocks for the next few kilometers.

 At this point in the trip, we hadn’t bathed for a while since the hot springs were scarce this side of the island , almost as scarce as an actual hot shower.
 Just as I had to make peace with my new found body odor, a great swimming opportunity came about.
 We came across what looked like a volcano crater, we were unsure of what it really was but the water was crystal clear.
 It felt hot in the sun, so there we were stripping to our underwear.
-Mat counted us in and we both dived in.
+Mat counted down and we both dived in.
 As I came up from underneath the water, I filled my lungs with a scream and turned back hastily to get out of the water.
 Mat made it about half way before swimming back as fast as he could.
-I was in shock that something could be that cold and was starting to think that there was something in the water that was making my delicates hurt.
+I was in shock that water could be that cold and was starting to think that there was something in the water that was making my delicates hurt.
 It was just that cold.
 We lay on the rocks, taking in the shock of the cold water, and soaking up the scenery for a short while before changing back into our thermals.

-The best part of the journey was although we had meticulously planned – we also hadn’t planned anything.
-So when we arrived at popular photographic locations we were always excited and shocked we had just stumbled across them.
+The best part of the journey was although we had meticulously planned – we also hadn’t planned anything at all .When we arrived at photographic locations we were always excited and shocked we had just stumbled across them.
 All the emotions we felt were as raw and as pure as Iceland itself.